KGerhardt/ROCkOut/ROCkin/README.md

 This pipeline walks the researcher through the process of collecting the necessary sequence information needed to build and refine ROCker models for any functional gene group of interest.
 The steps involve a combination of Python, Bash, and bioinformatics tools.
 Examples are provided for PBS and Sbatch job schedulers for users with access to a compute cluster.

-To use the provide PBS or Sbatch scripts replace "PATH/to/GitHub/repo" with the path to your local copy of this Github repo, and replace all the "YOUR_PROMPTs" with the relevant information.
+To use the provided PBS or Sbatch scripts replace "PATH/to/GitHub/repo" with the path to your local copy of this Github repo, and replace all the "YOUR_PROMPTs" with the relevant information.

 ## Dependencies